strickyak/forth-map-combine-pi/README.md

 `dup swap rot drop` --  The usual Forth combinators.

+Literal numbers composed of the range `[-0-9.]` (and containing at least one digit) push themselves onto the stack when executed.

 `.`  -- print a number from the stack, plus a space.

 ```